sheshekabob/plants/Eggplant/README.md

        attribution="© The Trustees of the British Museum" fit="cover">

 The artistic and literary traditions show the insinuation of eggplant into neighboring Asian cultures.
-The Korean artist Shin Saimdang (1504–1551) made eggplant a subject of her still-life paintings that represent _Chochungdo_ ("insects on flowers"), a genre that carefully observes native flora and fauna.[^36] By the fourth century, Southeast Asians were cultivating eggplant, and the importance that the crop acquired in Vietnam is underscored by a sixteenth-century [water dropper](https://www.britishmuseum.org/collection/object/A_2001-1129-5_1) excavated at Hội An.[^37] In the eighth century, the eggplant crossed the Sea of Japan.[^38] The nineteenth-century agricultural text _Seikei zusetsu_ includes a sumptuous print of eggplant depicted in a hybrid style indicative of nearly two centuries of Japanese and European exchange enabled by the presence of the Dutch East India Company in Nagasaki.[^39] As people deepen their connections with plants, they treat them as more than sources of nutrition or medicine.
-For instance, since Japan's Edo period (1603–1867), eggplant has been part of the tradition of _Hatsuyume_, in which dreaming of Mount Fuji, a hawk, and an eggplant are regarded as auspicious signs for a new year.[^40]
+The Korean artist <span eid="Q464485">Shin Saimdang (1504–1551)</span> made eggplant a subject of her still-life paintings that represent _Chochungdo_ ("insects on flowers"), a genre that carefully observes native flora and fauna.[^36] By the fourth century, Southeast Asians were cultivating eggplant, and the importance that the crop acquired in Vietnam is underscored by a sixteenth-century [water dropper](https://www.britishmuseum.org/collection/object/A_2001-1129-5_1) excavated at Hội An.[^37] In the eighth century, the eggplant crossed the Sea of Japan.[^38] The nineteenth-century agricultural text <span eid="Q76160295">_Seikei zusetsu_</span> includes a sumptuous print of eggplant depicted in a hybrid style indicative of nearly two centuries of Japanese and European exchange enabled by the presence of the Dutch East India Company in Nagasaki.[^39] As people deepen their connections with plants, they treat them as more than sources of nutrition or medicine.
+For instance, since Japan's <span eid="Q184963">Edo period</span> (1603–1867), eggplant has been part of the tradition of <span eid="Q1588971">_Hatsuyume_</span>, in which dreaming of Mount Fuji, a hawk, and an eggplant are regarded as auspicious signs for a new year.[^40]

 <param ve-image
        url="https://upload.wikimedia.org/wikipedia/commons/8/87/Chochungdo_02.jpg"